 My name is Alex Wellerstein, and I’m the author and host of this blog.
-I’m an historian of science who specializes in the history of nuclear weapons and nuclear secrecy.
-Since the summer of 2011 I’ve been an Associate Historian at the Center for History of Physics at the American Institute of Physics in College Park, Maryland.
-(Despite the position title, I’m an historian, and have never been a physicist.)
+I’m a historian of science who specializes in the history of nuclear weapons and nuclear secrecy.
+I am an assistant professor of Science and Technology Studies (STS) in the College of Arts and Letters at the Stevens Institute of Technology in Hoboken, New Jersey.

 At Harvard, I began studying the history of nuclear weapons and gradually realized that the secrecy question was large, fascinating, important, and not as well studied or understood as most other aspects of the bomb.
 My dissertation, “Knowledge and the Bomb: Nuclear Secrecy in the United States, 1939-2008,” sought to provide both a narrative and an analytical framework for understanding the major shifts, ruptures, and periods of stability with regards to American thinking about secrecy and the atom.
 I am in the process of turning it into a book, under contract with the University of Chicago Press.